thorsten-l/sb3-oauth2-client/README.md

-# Spring-Boot 3, *OAuth2/OpenID Connect* Client with Thymeleaf
+# Spring-Boot 3, *OAuth2/OpenID Connect* Client with Thymeleaf and Webjars for Bootstrap 5

 This is program is for demonstration purposes only.